AlignmentResearch/KataGoVisualizer/README.md

 ## Directory Structure
 ```
 KataGoVisualizer/
+├── Dockerfile
+├── docker-compose.yml
 ├── parsing_server/
 │   ├── Pipfile
 │   ├── Pipfile.lock
 │   └── source...
-├── streamlit_app/
-│   ├── components/
-│   │   ├── subcomponents/
-│   │   │   └── source...
-│   │   └── source...
+└── streamlit_app/
-│   ├── Pipfile
+    ├── Pipfile
-│   ├── Pipfile.lock
+    ├── Pipfile.lock
-│   ├── requirements.txt
+    ├── requirements.txt
+    ├── streamlit_app.py
+    ├── tests/
-│   └── streamlit_app.py
+    │   └── source...
+    └── components/
-├── Dockerfile
+        ├── source...
+        └── subcomponents/
-└── docker-compose.yml
+            └── source...
 ```
-[Generated here](https://tree.nathanfriend.io/?s=(%27options!(%27fancy!true~fullPath!false~trailingSlash!true~rootDot!false)~3!(%273!%27KataGoVisualizer4parsing_server7845*6sub608*087requiremE.txt*5.py4D9erC4d9er-Ase.yml*B%27)~version!%271%27)*400%20%202*PipC3source4B05streamlit_app6AnE*0722.l9*83...9ockAcompoB%5CnCfileEents%01ECBA987654320*)
+[Generated here](https://tree.nathanfriend.io/?s=(%27options!(%27fancy!true~fullPath!false~trailingSlash!true~rootDot!false)~2!(%272!%27KataGoVisualizer4D9erB4d9er-Ase.yml4parsing_server87458requiremC.txt*5.py*tests*07*67*0sub607%27)~version!%271%27)*400%20%202source3*PipB4%5Cn05streamlit_app6AnC*072...833.l9*9ockAcompoBfileCents%01CBA987654320*)

 Each container manages it dependencies with `pipenv` using a `Pipfile`.
-There is also a `requirements.txt` in `streamlit_app/` because there appears to be some bug which prevents `pipenv` from reliably installing the editable dependency on the [Dtale fork](https://github.com/UFO-101/dtale).
+There is also a `requirements.txt` in `streamlit_app/` because of some unknown bug that means `pipenv` won't add all the recursive dependencies of the [Dtale fork](https://github.com/UFO-101/dtale) editable dependency to the `Pipfile.lock`.
 New packages should be added by installing with `pipenv` and then running `pip freeze`.

 To prevent circular dependencies, custom Streamlit `components/` only import `subcomponents/` and `subcomponents/` do not import any other modules in the repo.

+## Testing

+Tests are end-to-end UI tests running with Selenium.

+### Prerequisites

+ 1. Chrome or Chromium browser
+ 2. ChromeDriver for your browser version available on PATH
+ 3. `pipenv` environment with all dependencies and dev dependencies (`pipenv sync -d`)
+ 4. App running locally (`READ_DIR=/path/to/my/dir docker-compose up --build`)
+ 5. `KATA_GO_VISUALIZER_PASSWORD` environment variable set to a valid password.

+To run the tests, navigate to `streamlit_app/tests`.
+Inside your `pipenv` environment run `pytest`.

 # Quick introduction to Streamlit